BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 **
 **

-**82.7.** If we reasonably determine you are using Amazon Location Service in a manner intended to avoid incurring appropriate usage fees, we may suspend or terminate your access to, or limit your use of, Amazon Location Service immediately upon notice to you.
+**82.8.** We may suspend or terminate your access to, or limit your use of, Amazon Location Service immediately upon notice to you, if we reasonably determine you are using Amazon Location Service in violation of our terms, including in any manner intended to avoid incurring appropriate usage fees or in violation of applicable law or order of a governmental body.

-**82.8.** Open Data uses OpenStreetMap data.
+**82.9.** Open Data uses OpenStreetMap data.
 [OpenStreetMap](https://www.openstreetmap.org/copyright) is licensed under the Open Data Commons Open Database License (ODbL) by the OpenStreetMap Foundation.
 You agree to comply with the ODbL and acknowledge the attribution and share-alike provisions therein.

-**82.9.** Attribution for Location Data can be found [here](https://docs.aws.amazon.com/location/latest/developerguide/data- attribution.html).
+**82.10.** Attribution for Location Data can be found [here](https://docs.aws.amazon.com/location/latest/developerguide/data- attribution.html).
 You must pass through attribution for Location Data that you make available to others via your application or its product